OpsMx/standard-isd-gitops/upgrade/README.md

 - `cp standard-isd-gitops/default/profiles/echo-local.yml gitops-repo/default/profiles/`
 - `cp -r standard-isd-gitops/upgrade gitops-repo`
 - `cd gitops-repo`
 - Copy the existing "values.yaml", that was used for previous installation into this folder.
-We will call it values-4042.yaml
+Let us call it values-fromVersion.yaml
-- Update the values-4042.yaml as per the requirement
+- Update the values-fromVersion.yaml as per the requirement
 - Copy the updated values file as "values.yaml" (file name is important)
 - create gittoken secret.
 This token will be used to authenticate to the gitops-repo
    - `kubectl -n opsmx-isd create secret generic gittoken --from-literal gittoken=PUT_YOUR_GITTOKEN_HERE`